Open Bible Data Home About News OET Key

 black I

-Here, I am black means “My skin is black” or “My skin is very dark.”
-If it would be helpful to your readers, you could indicate that explicitly.
+Solomon assumes that his readers will understand that here, I am black means “my skin is black” or “my skin is very dark,” If it would be helpful to your readers, you could indicate this explicitly.
 Alternate translation: “My skin is black” or “My skin is very dark”

 Note 2 topic: grammar-connect-logic-contrast